drop-target-pinball/coroutine/README.md

 The `ID` identifies the switch, `Released` is `false` if the switch is being pressed down and `true` when released, and `Timestamp` records when this event was received.
-When waiting for this event, we are interested matching the `ID` and the state of `Released` but not the `Timestamp` since that varies.
+When waiting for this event, we are interested in matching the `ID` and the state of `Released` but not the `Timestamp` since that varies.
 The `Key` function is then:

 ```go